metinagaoglu/Laravel-RESTful-API/README.md

 ### Installation

 _Below is an example of how you can instruct your audience on installing and setting up your app.
-This template doesn't rely on any external dependencies or services._

 1. Clone the repo